 Population genetics in R

-Our dummy assembly has two scaffolds, from two different chromosomes.
-The aim of our analysis is to test whether any parts of this assembly differ between the individuals from these two groups (B and b).
+Our dummy assembly has two scaffolds, each from a different chromosome.
+The aim of our analysis is to test whether any part of this assembly is associated with the B and b supergene variants.

-In the first part of the analysis, we are going to create a heat map of the genotypes of the individuals and we are going to run Principal Component Analysis (PCA) on these genotypes.
-This will allow us to test if any of the individuals cluster together by their B/b genotype.
+In the first part of the analysis, we are going to create a heat map of the genotypes of the individuals and we are going to run PCA on these genotypes.
+This will allow us to test if any of the individuals cluster by their B/b genotype.
 This will be done using the

 adegenet package in R.